Psychology and Education (Conversion)

 Faculty of Social Sciences

-This new course is for those interested in combining the study of psychology and education.
-You will experience our innovative, critical, interdisciplinary, global approach to the study of educational psychology and gain the skills and techniques necessary to critically analyse psychological theory and research in real-life settings.
+You will experience an innovative, critical, interdisciplinary, global approach to the study of educational psychology and learn the skills and techniques necessary to critically analyse psychological theory and research in real-life settings.

-We will use a variety of assessment devices to assess a wide range of knowledge and practical skills including essays and blog posts, portfolios and oral presentations, psychological lab reports and a research dissertation.
+We will use a variety of methods including essays and blog posts, portfolios and oral presentations, psychological lab reports and a research dissertation.

 1 year full-time